noahwagner04/C_Vector/README.md

 // OR, initialize the vectors to be 2d vector_init_2d(&v1, 1, 2);
 vector_init_2d(&v2, 3, 4);

+// OR, make a vector equal another (no initialization of v3 has to be done) v3 = v2;

 /*
 NOTE: for point initialization, just use vector_init